In his latest production – Sir David Attenborough urgently calls us to act before it’s too late.

 The extinction of plants, insects, fish and animals are creating crises now, today.
 It’s no longer a matter for future generations to solve.

-From shortages in our food supply chains and threatened access to fresh water to more extreme weather events and devastating wildfires and even to global health crises like COVID-19, scientists can trace these effects back to the root cause: humanity’s imbalance with the natural world.
+From shortages in our food supply, lack of access to freshwater to more extreme weather events and global health crises like COVID-19, scientists can trace these effects back to humanity’s imbalance with the natural world.

 ‘Over the course of my life I’ve encountered some of the world’s most remarkable species of animals,’ says Sir David.
 ‘Only now do I realise just how lucky I’ve been – many of these wonders seem set to disappear forever.’